-Settlements and related costs: In December 2014, Lakeside was notified by the Agency for Health Care Administration (Florida Medicaid) that payments under the Medicaid DSH program for the State fiscal year ended June 30, 2011, exceeded the calculated Medicaid DSH Limit.
-Lakeside determined certain amounts received under the Medicaid DSH program for the years of 2013, 2014 and 2015, were estimated to be in excess of the Medicaid DSH Limit for those years.
-Accordingly, Lakeside accrued approximately \$2,492,000 at year end for the estimated Medicaid settlements and related costs of the overpayments.
+Settlements and related costs: In December 2014, the Hospital was notified by the Agency for Health Care Administration (Florida Medicaid) that payments under the Medicaid DSH program for the State fiscal year ended June 30, 2011, exceeded the calculated Medicaid DSH Limit.
+The Hospital determined certain amounts received under the Medicaid DSH program for the years of 2013, 2014 and 2015 were estimated to be in excess of the Medicaid DSH Limit for those years.
+Accordingly, the Hospital accrued approximately \$2,517,000 for the estimated Medicaid settlements and related costs of the overpayments to the Hospital as of September 30, 2017.
+During 2021, the Hospital was notified that its calculated Medicaid DSH limits for previous years had been revised in accordance with new guidance from CMS.
+Amounts received under the Medicaid DSH program for the years of 2013, 2014 and 2015, were below the Hospital's revised Medicaid DSH limits for those years, therefore the Hospital has no liability related to Medicaid DSH payments on September 30, 2021.
+For the year ended September 30, 2021, in addition to the revenues recorded from the DSH program, approximately \$2,492,000 is included within patient service revenues to record the change in estimated DSH settlements for 2013 through 2015.